Fed-BioMed deployment on multiple machines with VPN/containers

 Proxy

-On a site where access to an Internet web site requires using a proxy, configure web proxy for docker client in ~/.docker/config.json
+On a site where access to an Internet web site requires using a proxy, configure web proxy for docker client in ~/.docker/config.json.

-) shall not be proxied.
-So your proxy configuration may look like (replace mysiteproxy.domain
+Prefix used by Fed-BioMed's communication inside the VPN (10.220.0.0/14) shall not be proxied.
+So your proxy configuration may look like (replace mysiteproxy.domain with your site proxy):

 {